By David P. Brungo, PT, Expert Contributor, Summerville PT & Balance Rehab for Adults

 Dizziness, vertigo (i.e., the sensation of your head spinning or the room spinning when you’re not actually moving) and even certain types of migraine headaches, which are common in cases of vestibular dysfunction, can all be caused by many things.
-Sometimes there are problems with your brain or spinal cord (i.e., the central nervous system) that are the culprit, and other times it could be more of a peripheral nervous system issue such as crystals in your ears that trick your brain into thinking you’re moving when you’re not (a condition known as Benign Paroxysmal Positional Vertigo, or BPPV).
+Sometimes there are problems with your brain or spinal cord (i.e., the central nervous system) that are the culprit, and other times it could be more of a peripheral nervous system issue such as crystals in your ears that trick your brain into thinking you’re moving when you’re not — a condition known as Benign Paroxysmal Positional Vertigo, or BPPV.
 But did you know how important your DIET is when it comes to dizziness?
 If you didn’t, here’s some food for thought:

 Things that we eat, drink and smoke can have very significant impacts on our overall sense of balance and equilibrium by changing the manners in which our vestibular system and nervous system work.
-For example, some things that enter our bodies will change the delicate pH balance or the volume or density of the endolymph – the fluid in our inner ear, and can cause abnormal function of the structures within our ears that are responsible for telling our brain what’s happening.
+For example, some things that enter our bodies will change the delicate pH balance or the volume or density of the endolymph – the fluid in our inner ear — and can cause abnormal function of the structures within our ears that are responsible for telling our brain what’s happening.
 Our endolymph normally maintains a steady state of volume as well as chemical composition relating to potassium, sodium, chloride and other chemicals collectively called electrolytes.
 Eating things that are high in salt or sugar can disrupt this important balance, as can heavy use of caffeine, nicotine or alcohol.
 This probably seems pretty straightforward but did you know that a chemical in smoked meats call tyramine can actually trigger migraine headaches and dizziness?
-If you love you some smoked pork and eat it regularly, maybe with a few beers or other adult beverages, don’t be surprised if these are behind your dizziness or headaches.
+If you love ‘ya some smoked pork and eat it regularly, maybe with a few beers or other adult beverages, don’t be surprised if these favorites are contributing to your dizziness or headaches.

 You might be surprised at how powerfully our diets affect our sense of balance and equilibrium.
 Here’s a brief summary of the FOODS TO AVOID or at least be careful about in terms of how much and how often they’re consumed if you’re suffering with dizziness, vertigo, headaches or other vestibular symptoms: